 To choose the right methodology for you and your project (or even decide on a hybrid methodology), you should know what they are.
 There are many, so let’s get started on a summary of the most widely used.

 What It Is: This is the granddaddy of methodologies, if it’s a methodology at all.
 The Project Management Institute (PMI) is a not-for-profit membership association, project management certification and standards organization.
-They publish guidelines, rules and characteristics for project, program and portfolio management.
+They publish guidelines, rules and characteristics for project management, along with program and portfolio management.

 For off, PMBOK® is an acronym for Project Management Body of Knowledge.
 It’s a book, published by PMI, that collects the processes, best practices, terminologies and guidelines that are the accepted norm in the industry.
 It was first published in 1996 and is about to publish its sixth edition in the fall of 2017.